 The Ender 3 puts 3D printers in an entirely new price range.
 Who could have imagined you could buy a fully functional 3D printer for under $200?
-Give the low prices, we never intended to make an enclosure for this printer, but to our surprise, someone went ahead and actually paid us in advance for the darn thing.
+To make sure you get quality prints while protecting your family's lungs we custom-designed an enclosure box/case just for the Ender 3 line.

 Advantages of adding a 3DUPfitters enclosure:

 Better quality prints because the ambient temperature is controlled